 She said she could hear it in my voice that she thought these contractions were the real thing, but I really didn’t believe that to be true.
 She asked if I wanted her to come over but I said, ‘No, we’re just going to go to bed- it isn’t going to happen tonight.’
 Silly me, I should of known that my denial was my pre-labor!
 That is so me.
 She asked if she could come by anyway and I said, “Sure, I have a couch you could sleep on, but nothing will probably happen tonight, maybe tomorrow.”

-I hung up the phone and about 30min later, I said to Matt to set up the birth pool- that this was it and I was glad Tammy was already on her way.
-I was hot.
-I was cold.
+I hung up the phone and about 30min later and asked Matt to set up the birth pool- that this was it and I was glad Tammy was already on her way.
+I was both hot and cold.
 And I was irritated.
 All I wanted to do was go to sleep but I just couldn’t get into any comfortable position, between the contractions and my big high belly, I was just mad that PiP thought now was a good time.

 About an hour after I hung up with Tammy, she arrived at my house, it was midnight.